 ... under Article III:4 of the GATT 1994, the term 'like products' is concerned with competitive relationships between and among products.
-Accordingly, whether the BorderTax Adjustments framework is adopted or not, it is important under Article III:4 to take account of evidence which indicates whether, and to what extent, the products involved are - or could be - in a competitive relationship in the marketplace.
+Accordingly, whether the BorderTax Adjustments framework is adopted or not, it is important under Article III:4 to take account of evidence which indicates whether, and to what extent, the products involved are - or could be - in a competitive relationship in the marketplace.170

-The Appellate Body in EC - Asbestos was highly critical of the manner in which the Panel had examined the 'likeness' of chrysotile asbestos fibres and PCG fibres as well as the 'likeness' of cement-based products containing chrysotile asbestos fibres and cement-based products containing PCG fibres.The Appellate Body criticized the Panel for not examining each of the criteria set forth in the Report of the Working Group on BorderTax Adjustments, and for not examining these criteria separately.
+The Appellate Body in EC - Asbestos was highly critical of the manner in which the Panel had examined the 'likeness' of chrysotile asbestos fibres and PCG fibres171 as well as the 'likeness' of cement-based products containing chrysotile asbestos fibres and cement-based products containing PCG fibres.172The Appellate Body criticized the Panel for not examining each of the criteria set forth in the Report of the Working Group on BorderTax Adjustments, and for not examining these criteria separately.
 The Appellate Body also disagreed with the Panel's refusal to consider the health risks posed by asbestos in the determination of 'likeness', stating:

 ... neither the text of Article III:4 nor the practice of panels and the Appellate Body suggest that any evidence should be excluded a priori from a panel's examination of 'likeness'.
 Moreover, as we have said, in examining the 'likeness' of products, panels must evaluate all of the relevant evidence.
 We are very much of the view that evidence relating to the health risks associated with a product may be pertinent in an examination of 'likeness' under Article III:4 of the GATT 1994.
-We do not, however, consider that the evidence relating to the health risks associated with chrysotile asbestos fibres need be examined under a separate criterion, because we believe that this evidence can be evaluated under the existing criteria of physical properties, and of consumers' tastes and habits.
+We do not, however, consider that the evidence relating to the health risks associated with chrysotile asbestos fibres need be examined under a separate criterion, because we believe that this evidence can be evaluated under the existing criteria of physical properties, and of consumers' tastes and habits.173

-In the opinion of the Appellate Body, the carcinogenic or toxic nature of chrysotile asbestos fibres constitutes a defining aspect of the physical properties of those fibres and must therefore be considered when determining 'likeness' under Article III:4.
-According to the Appellate Body, evidence relating to health risks may thus be relevant in assessing the competitive relationship in the marketplace between allegedly 'like' products.

-In a 'concurring' opinion (which was in fact a 'dissenting' opinion) in EC - Asbestos, one of the Members of the Appellate Body considered that, in view of the nature and the quantum of the scientific evidence showing that the physical properties and qualities of chrysotile asbestos fibres include or result in carcinogenicity, there is ample basis for a 'definitive characterization' of such fibres as not 'like' PCG fibres.
-This Appellate Body Member suggested that this 'definitive characterization' may and should be made even in the absence of evidence concerning end uses and consumers' tastes and habits.
+In the opinion of the Appellate Body, the carcinogenic or toxic nature of chrysotile asbestos fibres constitutes a defining aspect of the physical properties of those fibres and must therefore be considered when determining 'likeness' under Article III:4.174 According to the Appellate Body, evidence relating to health risks may thus be relevant in assessing the competitive relationship in the marketplace between allegedly 'like' products.175 and the quantum of the scientific evidence showing that the physical properties and qualities of chrysotile asbestos fibres include or result in carcinogenicity, there is ample basis for a 'definitive characterization' of such fibres as not 'like' PCG fibres.
+176 This Appellate Body Member suggested that this 'definitive characterization' may and should be made even in the absence of evidence concerning end uses and consumers' tastes and habits.
 As the Member explained: